-To the extent we acquire properties through joint ventures with Other Blackstone Accounts, such investments will be allocated as described above, and we may be allocated interests in such joint ventures that are smaller than the interests of the Other Blackstone Accounts.
-Generally, the level of control we have with respect to any joint venture will correspond to our economic interest in such joint venture.
-We will not participate in joint ventures in which we do not have or share control to the extent that we believe such participation would potentially threaten our status as a non-investment company exempt from the Investment Company Act.
-This may prevent us from receiving an allocation with respect to certain investment opportunities that are suitable for both us and one or more Other Blackstone Accounts.
+To the extent any Other Blackstone Accounts (other than those that have priority over us) otherwise have investment objectives or guidelines that overlap ours, in whole or in part, investment opportunities that fall within such common guidelines will generally be allocated among one or more of us and such Other Blackstone Accounts on a basis that the Adviser and its affiliates determine to be fair and reasonable in their sole discretion, taking into account a variety of factors, including, but not limited to (i) any applicable investment limitations of ours and such Other Blackstone Accounts, (ii) our and such Other Blackstone Accounts' available capital with respect thereto, (iii) the nature, sector, geography/location, expected return profile, anticipated cash flows, expected stability or volatility of cash flows, leverage profile and other features of the applicable investment opportunity and its impact on portfolio diversification, taking into account the investment guidelines of us and the Other Blackstone Accounts and (iv) legal, tax, accounting, regulatory and other considerations deemed relevant by the Adviser (including without limitation, maintaining our qualification as a REIT and our status as a non-investment company under the Investment Company Act).
+As a result, in certain circumstances investment opportunities suitable for us will not be presented to us and there will be one or more investment opportunities where our participation is restricted.
 The allocation of investment opportunities may be based on the Adviser's or its affiliates' determination of the expected returns for such investments (e.g., specific investment opportunities with higher expected returns may be allocated to Other Blackstone Accounts whereas those with lower relative expected returns may be allocated to us).
 The Adviser, Blackstone or their affiliates may also give advice to the Other Blackstone Accounts that may differ from advice given to us even though their investment objectives or guidelines may be the same or similar to ours.
 At times, the investment professionals employed by the Adviser or its affiliates and other investment vehicles affiliated with the Adviser and/or Blackstone may determine that an investment opportunity may be appropriate for only some of the accounts, clients, entities, funds and/or investment companies for which he or she exercises investment responsibility and not for us.